ItzLing/NexusOS/README.md

 # NexusOS
-A job finding system, build for all candidates, ensuring they have good experiences while applying job.
+A job finding system, built for all candidates, ensuring transparent experiences while applying for jobs.
+For employers, this system will be enabling active talent matching to ensure transparency.